chris-martin/chris-martin.org/in/posts/2013-11-little-libs/post.md

 as an initial sanity check to make sure the candidate really knows the
 language:

-"Write a method that accepts a `List` and returns a copy of the list with duplicate elements removed."
+“Write a method that accepts a `List` and returns a copy of the list with duplicate elements removed.”

 It’s mostly just a test of whether they know how to use a hash set.
 Ignoring order, all we’re looking for is: